wanteddev/wanted-sans/packages/wanted-sans/documentation/webfonts/README-EN.md

 ---

-### 일반 웹폰트
+### Standard Webfonts

-모든 기능을 포함한 Wanted Sans를 사용하려면 아래 코드를 사용하세요. 사용하는 font-family 이름은 `"Wanted Sans"` 입니다.
+To use Wanted Sans with all its features, use the code below.
+The font-family to use is "Wanted Sans".

 #### HTML